Chapter 8: Trigonometry — Sine, Cosine, and the Turret Controller

 float angleDegrees = Mathf.Atan2(y, x) * Mathf.Rad2Deg;

-Critical note on argument order: It is Atan2(y, x) — Y first, X second.
+Critical note on argument order: It is Atan2(y, x) Y first, X second.
 This is a famous source of bugs.
-The reason is mathematical convention: Atan2 computes the angle in the standard XY coordinate system where Y is vertical, so the vertical component (Y) comes first.
+Always use Atan2 in game code regular Mathf.Atan(y/x) only covers -90° to 90° and crashes when x = 0.

 3D: Working in the Horizontal Plane